obecker/decycle/plugin-gradle/README.md

   Use this option if you only want a subset of the source sets to be checked.

 * `including`
-  defines ant style string patterns for the classes that should be included (default: all).
+  defines [patterns](../readme/patterns.md) for the classes that should be included (default: all).

 * `excluding`
-  defines ant style string patterns for the classes that should be excluded (default: none).
+  defines [patterns](../readme/patterns.md) for the classes that should be excluded (default: none).

 * `ignoring`
-  defines a dependency (or an ant style string pattern for a set of dependencies) that should be ignored when checking cycle (and other) constraints on the analyzed classes (default none).
+  defines a dependency (or a [pattern](../readme/patterns.md) for a set of dependencies) that should be ignored when checking cycle (and other) constraints on the analyzed classes (default none).
   This setting differs from `excluding` as the ignored dependency is not excluded from the dependency graph (i.e. it is present in the report).
 Multiple ignored dependencies can be configured by using `ignoring` multiple times.